mansi7babbar/java-assignment/README.md

 Assignment 4.
 There is a class User with the following fields.

-Id
+- Id
-Name
+- Name
-Address (city name)
+- Address (city name)
-Age
+- Age

 Create a sample list of users and perform the below mentioned operations.
-Keep in mind:

 List out all the users with age above 18 and address Delhi.

 List out all the users with id greater than 10 and age less than 20.

 List out all the users with age as even number.

 List out all the users with age equals to 18 and address Delhi.